O-JounLee/Collaboration2Vec/README.md

 ### Datasets

-We collected the bibliography data from [DBLP](https://dblp.uni-trier.de) dataset over the last five years at the famous conferences (e.g., ICDE, SIGMOD, and VLDB).
-The dataset consists of rich bibliography information, including the authors, titles, publication year, venues, and so on.
+We collected the bibliography data from [DBLP](https://dblp.uni-trier.de) dataset for papers presented at the famous conferences on DBMS (e.g., ICDE, SIGMOD, and VLDB) over the last five years.
+The dataset consists of rich bibliography information including the authors, titles, publication years, venues, and so on.
 The number of citations for the collected papers is acquried from [Scopus](https://www.scopus.com).
 In our co-authorship network, a node indicates a scholar, and each edge denotes whether two corresponding scholars have ever collaborated.
-Proximity indicates the proximity between two authors, which are measured by the number of co-authored publications.
+Weights of edges indicate proximity between two authors, which are measured by the number of co-authored publications.

 ### Options

-Learning of the embedding is handled by the `src_code/collaboraion_patterns_embedding.py` script which provides the following command line arguments.
+Learning representations is handled by `src_code/collaboraion_patterns_embedding.py` script which provides the following command line arguments.

 ## Contact ##